Skip to main content

 samples collected annually

-Sampling focuses on the regions surrounding the Point Loma Ocean Outfall and the South Bay Ocean Outfall where treated wastewater is discharged to the Pacific Ocean via the treatment plants mentioned above.
+Sampling focuses on the regions surrounding the Point Loma Ocean Outfall and the South Bay Ocean Outfall, where treated wastewater is discharged to the Pacific Ocean via the treatment plants mentioned above.
 More than 200 sampling days are typically conducted annually utilizing the City's two ocean monitoring vessels.
-Marine biologists use specialized sampling gear and instruments to collect the wide array of data needed to understand the ecological health of the ocean environment surrounding the outfalls to identify potential health concerns associated with the recreational use of San Diego's coastline.
+Marine biologists use specialized sampling gear and instruments to collect the wide array of data needed to understand the ecological health of the ocean environment surrounding the outfalls and identify potential health concerns associated with the recreational use of San Diego's coastline.

 • A marine biologist collects a water sample from the conductivity temperature depth profiler, also known as a CTD.A marine biologist collects a water sample from the conductivity temperature depth profiler, also known as a CTD.